Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Methodology

-\subsubsection{Net-II}
+For Net-I, we use a U-Net \cite{ronneberger2015u} as the $E_1$ to approximate the latent true posterior, and one convolutional layer as the $D_1$ to reconstruct an image from the latent code.
+The output of $E_1$, $q_{\phi}(\mathbf{z}|\mathbf{x}^{(i)})$, represents the categorical distribution, from which we can obtain a pesudo label by computing $I_q^{(i)} = \arg \max_{c} q_{\phi}(\mathbf{z}|\mathbf{x}^{(i)})$, where $c$ is the channel number of the output in $E_1$.
+We use $I_q^{(i)}$ as the pseudo label to supervise the training of Net-II, which we now describe.

+\subsection{Net-II}

-With the supervision signals from Net-I, Net-II can learn a set of vertices which describe the location of the navigable space boundary.
-We use a hybrid net consisting of a convolutional neural network and a graph convolutional network as the encoder (see the \textit{left block}, E2 in Fig.~\ref{fig:net2}).
-The overall objective of Net-II consists of a reconstruction loss and an appearance matching loss~\cite{guizilini20203d}.
-Specifically, the loss of Net-II, $\mathcal{L}_2$, is estimated using the Structural Similarity Index Measure (SSIM) combined with a Mean Squared Error (MSE) between $L_1$ and $R_2$,
+With the supervision signals from Net-I, Net-II aims to learn a set of vertices which describe the location of the navigable space boundary.
+Net-II is an autoencoder, where the encoder manipulates the coordinates of a set of vertices (from $\mathcal{V}$ to $\mathcal{P}$ in Fig. \ref{fig:nets}).
+Then the predicted vertices $\mathcal{P}$ are used to render a reconstructed image $R_2^{(i)}$ by the decoder $D_2$.
+The training of the Net-II is supervised by the pseudo label $I_q^{(i)}$ from Net-I. The overall objective of Net-II, $\mathcal{L}_{II}$, is equal to the reconstruction loss $\mathcal{L}_2$ (see Fig. \ref{fig:nets}), which consists of a mean squared error and an appearance matching error~\cite{guizilini20203d} estimated using the Structural Similarity Index Measure (SSIM),